re-tika/typescript-mongo-express-angular-node-seed/README.md

 `models`.

 ## Backend-Development
-The backend is a separate project and is located at `backend`.
+The backend is a separate git submodule and is located at `backend`.
 To get going, install as described above, then start a server with
 ```
 npm start